 For example, Daikin Industries, Ltd. gives employees, along with this handbook, compliance cards that they must carry with them at all times so that they can be sure they are following rules and always be aware of the importance of compliance.
 In the area of legal compliance, compliance and risk management leaders (CRLs) in each division head efforts to gather the latest legal information and check to see if laws are reflected in company rules and manuals.
 There are also daily triple checks to ensure everyone is following laws and company rules and manuals.

 Handbook for Corporate Ethics

 We strive to make every employee constantly aware of compliance through a special emphasis on educational activities.
 We constantly improve these through better compliance education tools and improved ways to relay the importance of compliance.

 For example, employees who are studying look at case studies related to legal matters in specific areas, such as sales, production, and procurement.
-Education is also divided by employee category, with courses for directors, new employees, newly appointed managers, CRLs, and other kinds of employees.
+Education is also divided by employee category, with courses for directors, new employees, newly appointed managers, compliance and risk management leaders (CRLs), and other kinds of employees.